Dasypeltis sahelensis

 Dasypeltis sahelensis, the Sahel egg-eater, is a species of non-venomous snake in the family Colubridae.
 The species is found in Senegal, Mali, Burkina Faso, Niger, Nigeria, Morocco, Western Sahara, Mauritania, and Chad.
+As of 2021, D. sahelensis is classified as Least Concern by the IUCN because it is widespread throughout its range and there are no known conservation threats.